dylan-lang/opendylan/documentation/library-reference/source/dylan/weak-tables.rst

 because the table object itself has a reference to the entry’s key or value.

-Common Dylan provides weakness options for instances of :drm:`<table>`.
+Open Dylan provides weakness options for instances of :drm:`<table>`.
 A table can have *weak keys* or *weak values*:

 .. code-block:: dylan